kadenjiangse/kadenjiangse/README.md

 🎓 I'm currently pursuing a master's degree in Artificial Intelligence, scheduled to graduate in 2025.
 My research is in Computational Ethology, dedicated to advancing methods for quantifying laboratory animal behavior through machine learning.

-🔭 Currently, I'm a Web development intern specializing in Software Security, applying my expertise to help businesses accelerate web product development.
+🔭 Currently, I'm a Web development intern specializing in Education, applying my expertise to help businesses accelerate web product development.

 📝 I blog about Web Development, Machine Learning, and Vocal Music on [Juejin](https://juejin.cn/user/1607899683498665).